 Currently, he has been working with Cathay Pacific since 2017, building the brand strategy with his rich marketing background and international network.

-Here, Nick Jones chats to him about his views on today’s marketing landscape.
+Here, we chatted to him about his views on today’s marketing landscape.

 Tell us about your career journey to date?